-Microsoft GWTM-BASIC 3.2 is the most extensive implementation of Microsoft BASIC available for microprocessors.
-It meets the requirements for the ANSI subset standard for BASIC, and supports many features rarely found in other BASIC interpreters.
-In addition, the Microsoft GW-BASIC 3.2 Interpreter has sophisticated screen handling, graphics, and structured programming features that are especially suited for application development.
+3.1 most extensive Microsoft GW(tm)-BASIC is the for BASIC available implementation of Microsoft It meets the requirements for the ANSI microprocessors. subset standard for BASIC, and supports many features rarely BASIC interpreters.
+In addition, found in other Microsoft GW-BASIC 3.1 Interpreter has sophisticated screen handling, graphics, and structured programming features that are especially suited for application development.